HillaryDanan/abstraction-intelligence/README.md

 - LLM confidence should be poorly calibrated on tasks requiring genuine self-modeling compared to pattern extraction tasks
 - Scaling (parameters, data, compute) should improve stage 1–2 performance more than stage 3–4 performance
 - Chain-of-thought prompting should improve stage 3 tasks more than stage 4 tasks
+- LLMs should show mixed compositional generalization — succeeding on some novel compositions, failing on others — reflecting partial but incomplete compositional abstraction

 **Architecture and Self-Reference**